A tea twist on the classic pot de creme! This no bake pot de creme is a delicious dessert!

 Traditional Pots de Creme are baked, with a more custard like consistency.
 We have made no bake chocolate Pots de Creme, but wanted to try something with a new flavor profile.
-Earl Grey tea is a very distinctive flavor, and we felt it would lend a richness to a custard like pudding.
-Like the English take their “cuppa” with cream and sugar, the combination of the Earl Grey and cream and sugar makes a fantastic dessert.
+Earl Grey tea is a very distinctive flavor, and we felt it would lend a richness to a custard like pudding for this tea dessert.
+So we wanted to try a tea version of a no bake pot de creme.

-Earl Grey Pot de Creme
+More Pot de Creme Recipes

 - 1 cup half and half